XORaur0n/Notes/Notes/Programming & Scripting/Assembly/x86_64/Assembling & Disassembling.md

 	nasm -f elf64 [filename]

-The above will out put a
+The above will out put a [filename].o